-Taneum Creek is a 5.1 mile lightly trafficked out and back trail located near Cle Elum, WA that features a river and is good for all skill levels.
+Taneum Creek Trail is a 5.4 mile lightly trafficked out and back trail located near Cle Elum, Washington that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible from April until October.

 I sure am glad that this area is available for motorcycles and less used by bicyclists and hikers.
 Given this we are able to maintain a much higher speed and reduce the potential of running into somebody gawking at an owl or sniffing bark.
 In reality the outdoors were made by God for us all.
 What is sad is the often automatic rejection of the motorcyclist in favor of all other forms of outdoor fun.
 In the Teanaway Valley we are consistently amazed by the amount of damage horses do to trails etc. Oddly this is not perceived as a problem.
 Put a motor of some form on the machine and you a scumbag.
 Hey folks, did you notice there is not a category under "select activity" for motorcycles?
 I guess we will have to be satisfied with "Offroad Driving."